 Crime prevention is not simply a matter of enforcing the law.
 It is accomplished not only through police services but also through community-oriented governance where all municipal departments contribute—including the thoughtful design of parks and open space, libraries, recreation services, youth services, and other elements that combine to create a sustainable community.

-Our publications, training initiatives, Center for Public Safety Management, and the Knowledge Network provide local government managers with a wide array of tools and methodologies for addressing crime by mobilizing police and community resources to address the conditions that foster it.
+Our publications, training initiatives, and the Knowledge Network provide local government managers with a wide array of tools and methodologies for addressing crime by mobilizing police and community resources to address the conditions that foster it.

 And we have applied our expertise in the international arena.